 The January 2015 issue of the French magazine Mosaique Magazine has a short essay written by me, accompanied by a retrospective of some of my work.

 My new work, "the valley", has been awarded the Award for Technical Distinction at the 2014 Mosaic Arts International, sponsored by the Society of American Mosaic Artists.
 This year the exhibition will hang in the Williams Tower in Houston

-The beautiful, new Hardesty Arts Center in Tulsa is hosting a joint exhibition of Jacqueline Iskander's and my work March 14 through May 3, 2014.
+The beautiful, new Hardesty Arts Center in Tulsa hosted a joint exhibition of Jacqueline Iskander's and my work March 14 through May 3, 2014.

 At that same time, several of my works were included in "Shattering Expectations" - a joint exhibition juried by Nancie Mills Pipgras, who runs the influential web site Mosaic Art Now.
 The exhibition ran March 7 through April 20, 2014, at Isaiah Zagar's Magic Gardens in Philadelphia.
 It was sponsored by the Magic Gardens and the Mosaic Society of Philadelphia.

 Commissioned architectural works:

 - 3' exterior medallion centerpiece to a brick labyrinth at the YWCA Battered Women's Shelter, Oklahoma City